valanm22/documentation/learn/getting_started/quick_start.md

 }
 ```

-**By default, MeiliSearch only returns the first 20 results for a search query.**
+You may notice that by default, MeiliSearch only returns the first 20 results for a search query.
+This can be changed using the [`limit` parameter](/reference/features/search_parameters.md#limit).